DataDog/go-profiler-notes/guide/README.md

 The other major abstraction in Go is the garbage collector.
 In languages like C, the programmer needs to manually deal with allocating and releasing memory using `malloc()` and `free()`.
 This offers great control, but turns out to be very error prone in practice.
 A garbage collector can reduce this burden, but the automatic management of memory can easily become a performance bottleneck.
 This section of the guide will present a simple model for Go's GC that should be useful for identifying and optimizing memory management related problems.

+For a more in-depth guide on Go's GC, refer to the [official documentation](https://go.dev/doc/gc-guide).

 #### The Stack

 Let's start with the basics.
 Go can allocate memory in one of two places, the stack or the heap.
 Each goroutine has its own stack which is a contiguous area of memory.
 Additionally there is a big area of memory shared between goroutines that is called the heap.
 This can be seen in the picture below.